 While (Roscoe T. "Bud" Hughes finances the fledgling company by working as an engineer for the University of California, Roger Steele devotes his full-time energies to investigating the many new plastics and other technologies developed during the war, trying to identify those with the best business prospects.

-For almost two years, the Hughes' basement serves as Steele's office, workshop laboratory and bedroom as he designs and builds machines out of space parts to fabricate his discovery, expanded honeycomb.
+For almost two years, the Hughes' basement serves as Steele's office, workshop laboratory and bedroom as he designs and builds machines out of spare parts to fabricate his discovery, expanded honeycomb.

 Meanwhile across the Atlantic, Aero Research Ltd. (Duxford, England) -- founded in 1934 by Dr. Norman de Bruyne, a physicist/engineer and faculty member at Cambridge University -- pioneers new applications in aircraft adhesives and impregnated fabrics.
 Among the company's many advances are its Aerolite, Araldite and Redux adhesives, its Aeroweb honeycomb core, its Fibredux glass fiber epoxy prepregs and its Fibrelam panels.
 Aero Research Ltd. is acquired by Ciba in 1947.